mstksg/inCode/copy/entries/monad-plus-1.md

 containing a list.

-In the context of MonadPlus, it would be turning a list of Success/Failures into a succesful or failed list.
-It builds a succesful/failed list.
+In the context of MonadPlus, it would be turning a list of Success/Failures into a successful or failed list.
+It builds a successful/failed list.

 From what we have learned, if any part of that building process is a failure, the entire thing is necessarily a failure.
 This is reflected in `sequence`: